bbauska/W3Cx-2of5/README.md

 looking up a feature you’re considering for your project, you know exactly which browsers will support it.

-### External resources
+<h4>External resources</h4>

    - [MDN browser compatibility data: Taking the guesswork out of web compatibility](https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/)

    - [Caniuse and MDN compatibility data collaboration](https://hacks.mozilla.org/2019/09/caniuse-and-mdn-compat-data-collaboration/)

 <h3>What is W3C?</h3>